iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 In the terminal, run `hugo server` and go to `http://localhost:1313` in any internet browser.
 Anytime changes are saved, they are immediately visible in the local version of the website.

+Alternatively, run `hugo server --disableFastRender` to enable full re-renders when changes are made.
+This option sometimes avoids rendering issues caused by changes not being picked up.

 ## Overriding the default fonts

 This took the longest amount of time to figure out and renewed my hatred of CSS.
 Since I found it an involved process (for someone with barely any experience with CSS), I’ve decided to make this [its own entry](https://iankohdes.github.io/posts/0002-overriding-default-fonts-in-blowfish/).